stratus-ss/OpenShiftInfra_Docs/src/01-cluster-deploy/spoke-cluster-readme.md

 1. **Validation**: Ensure all variables in the configuration files are correctly set.
 2. **Login to Hub Cluster**: Authenticate to the RHACM hub cluster CLI using `oc login`.
-3. **Execute Playbook**: Run the Ansible playbook with the inventory file to initiate the cluster deployment process.
+3. **Execute Playbook**: Run the Ansible playbook with the inventory file to initiate the creation of the necessary manifests.
+4. **Apply the `full-deploy` manifest**:  The generated `full-deploy.yaml` file can now be `oc apply -f` to the ACM cluster or the ansible playbook can have a task that will apply this to the ACM cluster.

 This structured approach aligns with the RHACM cluster lifecycle management, facilitating efficient and secure deployment of spoke clusters within VMware environments.